What are VPN filters?

 A vpn-filter is applied to post-decrypted traffic after it exits a tunnel and to pre-encrypted traffic before it enters a tunnel.

-Note - When a vpn-filter is applied to a group-policy that governs a L2L VPN connection, the ACL should be configured with the remote network in the src_ip position of the ACL and the local network in the dest_ip position of the ACL.
+When a vpn-filter is applied to a group-policy that governs an L2L VPN connection, the ACL should be configured with the remote network in the src_ip position of the ACL and the local network in the dest_ip position of the ACL.
 I know it's weird.

-Let's assume that we have site-to-site VPN between our ASA and supplier Firewall.
+Let's assume that we have a site-to-site VPN between our ASA and a supplier Firewall.
+With the vpn-filter, what we can do is, restrict the traffic traversing the VPN tunnel.

 - Our local subnet (10.10.10.0/24 ) can only access 10.10.20.200 on port 443